Re-Quant/typeorm-postgres-camelcase-naming-strategy/README.md

 * All constraint names appended with 8-char hash for uniqueness.
 Example: `eed18e0e`
 * All names trimmed to 63 bytes including 8-char hash if the name is too long (in most cases length === bytes number, however not always).
+* There is an ability to have some suffixes to entity classes and omit these suffixes in the DB table names.
+  Example: `PublicTradeEntity` -> `PublicTrades` (default entity suffix is `Entity`)
+* There is an ability to have some in-db suffixes on entity classes that should not be pluralized and should be added as is to the DB table names.
+  Example: `PublicTradeZipEntity` -> `PublicTradesZip` (default in-db suffix is `Zip`)

 Naming entity       | Case                                                  | Examples
 --------------------|-------------------------------------------------------|--------